Clarity for Lawyers – the book

 Articles on legal writing skills and plain English

 Why traditional legal terms are costing your business: Suggesting reasons and a practical approach to reduce and simplify contract terms.
 First published by Practical Law UK In-house in March 2016.
+Access by Practical Law subscription or free trial.

 Decision-writing for the Local Government Ombudsman (UK): case study of a two-year firmwide transformation of writing style.
 Presented at the PLAIN conference in September 2015.